StreamCo/stan-tv-coding-challenge/reactjs/README.md

 - Are there any improvements you could make to your submission?
 - What would you do differently if you were allocated more time?

+Please also ensure your commit history is available upon submission.

-Please also send through any other code or projects that you're proud of and would like to share with us.
+We are also interested in looking at any other code or projects that you're proud of and would like to share with us.

 Any feedback on the coding challenge once you're done is also appreciated!